NuttaneeKnight/ServiceNow/snDeveloper.md

 - When to run >> What action needs to be taken >> Stack
 - Trigger >> Action >> Action Taken

+# When to run Business Rules - When
+- After, After BR execute when form is submitted and record is updated in the database
+- Before, Before BR execute when form is submitted but before record is updated in the database
+- Async
+- Display

 //4:10:21 ณัฐฐณี